pandichef/indjections/README.md

 and the equivalent insertion in `app2/serializers.py`.

-Finally, to see the full list of app and model inspection variables, run the following in the console...
+Finally, to see the full list of app and model inspection variables, run the following in the console:
 ```python
 from indjections.core import get_app_and_model_data
 print(get_app_and_model_data())